Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 "Manual workarounds are too error-prone."

-"It's too cumbersome to document."
+"This is too much effort to document."

 • MVO answers: With what minimum capacity can we continue working?

-• The 70% Rule: 70% immediately protects more revenue than 100% after 48 hours
+• The 70% rule: 70% immediately protects more revenue than 100% after 48 hours

-• Nice-to-Have vs. Must-Have: MVO enforces clarity
+• Nice-to-have vs. must-have: MVO forces clarity

-• Fallback Options: Define Plan B (and C) for every critical process
+• Fallback options: Define Plan B (and C) for every critical process

 • Test, test, test: An MVO plan without testing is just hope

-What Now?
+What now?

 Take one critical business process.
-Only one.
+Just one.

 Answer these questions:

-1. What is the normal capacity?
+1. What is normal capacity?

 2. What is the absolute minimum (MVO)?

-3. What can be eliminated?
+3. What can be dropped?

 5. How long is MVO acceptable?

-Further Reading
+Further reading

 Join us on the journey